uvoz/smsNexmoBash/README.md

 ###Note
 Currently no feedback from Nexmo is being parsed/processed.
 No explicit error is raised when the message is not sent for what ever reason.
+It's simple as possible.